MicrosoftDocs/win32/desktop-src/DirectShow/cimagepalette.md

 ---
-Description: 'The CImagePalette class manages palettes for video renderers.
+Description: The CImagePalette class manages palettes for video renderers.
 It can be used to create a logical palette from a video format.
-This class is intended to be used with the CBaseWindow and CDrawImage classes, so it is somewhat specialized.' ms.assetid: 'dcbe5049-0e8c-4221-825a-0fd8e6efd2a5'
+This class is intended to be used with the CBaseWindow and CDrawImage classes, so it is somewhat specialized. ms.assetid: dcbe5049-0e8c-4221-825a-0fd8e6efd2a5
 title: CImagePalette class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CImagePalette class